 EXIF date and time EXIF date/time original The original date/time the image was captured.
 EXIF date/time digitized The date/time the image was converted to a digital image (usually the same as original).
 EXIF date/time The date/time the image was lasted edited.
-File last-modified date and time The date/time the image or file was lasted edited (for example image editing or updates to metadata) File creation date and time The original date/time the file was created.
-ACDSee Database date and time The date and time held in the ACDSee Database.
+File last-modified date and time The date/time the image or file w image editing or updates to meta File creation date and time The original date/time the file wa as created.
+ACDSee Database date and time The date and time held in the AC DSee Database.